AlexEven/julienbourdeau.github.io/_posts/2016-12-26-new-year-greater-goals.markdown

 <h2><i class="fa fa-code"></i>  Be amazing at my new job</h2>

 After 3 years at PrestaShop, I'm moving to a new adventure and I am very excited about it.
 The product is great and leading its market but even better, the company is everything I wanted.
-They built their culture based on the book [*Freedom Inc*](https://www.amazon.com/Freedom-Inc-Employees-Business-Productivity/dp/0307409384/ref=sr_1_1?s=books&ie=UTF8&qid=1482766731&sr=1-1&keywords=freedom+inc) which develop the idea that people do a better job when they care and when they freed from micro-management.
+They built their culture based on the book [*Freedom Inc*](https://www.amazon.com/Freedom-Inc-Employees-Business-Productivity/dp/0307409384/ref=sr_1_1?s=books&ie=UTF8&qid=1482766731&sr=1-1&keywords=freedom+inc) which develop the idea that people do a better job when they care and when they're freed from micro-management.

 I'll pour everything I have in this job and I believe in return, it will make me a better engineer and a better coworker in the end.
 Basically, a better person.